BSidesROC/BSidesROC.github.io/trainings.md

 with a better understanding of how logs can be used to investigate incidents in their enterprise.

-If you don't have any Splunk experience, you can take the following free on-line class to prepare for this workshop: https://www.splunk.com/en_us/training/free-courses/splunk-fundamentals-1.html
+If you don't have any Splunk experience, please take the following free online class to prepare for this workshop: https://www.splunk.com/en_us/training/free-courses/splunk-fundamentals-1.html

 {:.text-white}